qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 QIIME 2 also encourages making **microbiome research more reproducible**.
 QIIME 2 reduces inappropriate analyses by defining specific data types and restricting methods only to their appropriate data type inputs.
 It also keeps track of everything that's been done to a given data file in the :doc:`provenance <../concepts>` metadata associated with each QIIME 2 artifact.

-Furthermore, by wrapping tools into a common framework, **data processing pipelines are streamlined**: with QIIME 2, you'll be able to re-write what was once a collection of scripts in different coding languages, calling different executables and re-formatting data inputs and outputs in most intermediate steps, into one (or a few) simple bash scripts.
+Furthermore, by wrapping tools into a common framework, **data processing pipelines are streamlined**.
+With QIIME 2, most data processing workflows can be consolidated into one (or a few) bash scripts, reducing the number of different programs or executables you need to call and the number of re-formatting data steps that are necessary.

 Finally, QIIME 2 is **open-sourced and specifically designed for experienced researchers to contribute and expand the reach of their work.**
-QIIME 2 is really just a collection of wrappers called :doc:`plugins <../plugins/index>`, which can be written for any software, package, or other installable executables.
+Any tool can be added to QIIME 2 as a :doc:`plugin <../plugins/index>`, which can be written for any software, package, or other installable executables.
 Writing a QIIME 2 plugin for a method that you develop instantly makes it accessible and usable by thousands of users.

 Pro-tips for power users